alinatussupova/passthecheck/README.md

 **The challenge:** people who’s dealt with’s got hacked by their passwords.

-**The goal:** Creat a program that can be helpful for people to provide more secure for their information.
+**The goal:** Create a program that can be helpful for people to provide more security for their information.

 **What I did during the project:** developed a program, using API.